 Embellished neckline on long dark silhouette

 If there is one detail you should nail when choosing your outfit, it is the neckline.
-Most women over 50 prefer to avoid deep and low-cut necklines, that draw attention to their chest and jaws.
+Most women over 50 prefer to avoid deep, low-cut necklines that draw attention to their chest and jaws.
 So, pick a dress with a high neckline, like a halter or scoop with embellishments in the area.
-The benefit of this style is that it is simple, yet stylish.
+The benefit of this style is that it is simple yet stylish.
 Embellishments like embroidery, sequins or even crystal and rhinestone details look beautiful against dark colors in the rest of the dress.
-When such details appear on a full-length gown, it is easy to adjust the rest of your look for the formal occasion.
+When such details appear on a full-length gown, adjusting the rest of your look for the formal occasion is easy.
 You can also find plenty of shorter dresses in our collection with details confined to the neckline alone.
 These are better suited for semi-formal and casual wedding themes.

 Now, tell us which of these styles do you like most?